New Employee Recognition Strategies for the Modern Workplace

 It’s natural to want to reward employees with the highest performance records—or to favour those who have more authority and responsibility.
 This is why 42% of those surveyed said they feel leaders are the only important employees at their organisation, and 39% said that only the favourite employees are recognized in their company.

-This problem frequently occurs when a company is still using an outdated, competition-based recognition system—one that pits employees against each other and recognizes only those who come out on top.
+This problem frequently occurs when a company is still using an outdated, competition-based recognition system—one that pits employees against each other and recognises only those who come out on top.

 Relying too much on annual performance reviews